 About Sale FC

 Sale FC is a semi-professional rugby union club based at the Morson Group Stadium on Heywood Road in Sale, Greater Manchester.
-Founded in 1861, we are the fifth oldest surviving rugby club and have a proud history of top-class rugby.
+Founded in 1861, we are the fifth oldest surviving rugby club in the world and have a proud history of top-class rugby.

 Our 1st XV plays in National League 1 following promotion in the 2017–18 season.
-We are proud to field five senior teams (three men's and two women's), showcasing our commitment to rugby at all levels.
-The Premiership club Sale Sharks is the professional offshoot of Sale FC, highlighting our deep roots in elite rugby.
+We are proud to bridge the gap between the professional and amateur game, while the Premiership club Sale Sharks remains our professional offshoot, highlighting our deep roots in elite rugby.

 Our Senior Teams